 - Be located in Maryland.

-- Be a technology-based business, or a state and local agency offering a technical internship.
+- Be a technology-based business, non-profit organization or a state and local agency offering a technical internship.

 - Employ an intern who meets the MTIP funding eligibility below.